 Originally, Lalo was meant to follow an officer’s career but his musical talent soon became apparent and so he decided to become a musician.
 Every cellist is familiar with his Cello Concerto in d minor which is just as spirited as his “Symphonie espagnole”.
 Many renowned virtuosi, from Julius Klengel to Leonard Rose, have published their own editions of the concerto.
-Our Urtext edition distances itself from all of the additions made by other editors, but it offers both an unmarked part and one with fingerings and bowings by the famous cellist Heinrich Schiff.
+The Henle Urtext edition distances itself from all of the additions made by other editors, but it offers both an unmarked part and one with fingerings and bowings by the famous cellist Heinrich Schiff.
 Parallel to our piano reduction, Breitkopf & Härtel are publishing a score, pocket score and orchestral material.

 - Violoncello Concerto d minor